tatasadi/link-sharing-app/README.md

 A full-stack web application built with Next.js, React, and TypeScript for managing and sharing personalized profile links.
 Users can create, update, and delete links, customize their profiles, and view real-time profile previews.
+It also supports reordering links through a drag-and-drop interface, enabling full customization of how profiles are displayed.

 ## Table of Contents